DiawaraMariam/Job-Market-Analyzer/README.md

-# Job Market Trends Analyzer
+# Job Market Trends Analyzer — AI & Data Science (2020–2026)

-A data analysis project exploring data science job trends, salaries, and in-demand skills across industries and countries.
+A data analysis project exploring job trends, salaries, and in-demand skills across AI, Machine Learning, and Data Science roles globally from 2020 to 2026.

 ## What this project does
-- Analyzes salary trends by job title, experience level, and location
+- Analyzes salary trends across AI, ML, and Data Science roles
+- Tracks how the job market evolved from 2020 to 2026
-- Identifies the most in-demand skills in the data science job market
+- Identifies the most in-demand skills by year and region
-- Compares remote vs on-site job opportunities
+- Compares remote vs on-site opportunities across different roles
-- Visualizes findings with interactive Power BI dashboards
+- Visualizes findings using Python and Power BI dashboards

 ## Tools used
-- **Python** — data cleaning and analysis
+- **Python** — data cleaning and analysis (pandas, matplotlib, seaborn)
 - **Oracle SQL** — data storage and querying
 - **Power BI** — interactive dashboards and visualizations

 ## Dataset
-Data Science Job Salaries dataset from Kaggle (2020–2024)
+AI and Data Science Job Market Dataset (2020–2026) from Kaggle
 ## Project structure
 job-market-analyzer/
 │